JosephAFerguson/CS4065-CompNetworks/README.md

 CS4065 Computer Networks and Networked Computing Project 2 - A Simple Bulletin Board Using Socket Programming
 Instructor: Giovani Abuaitah
-Notes: the org.json package imported in Server.java needs the following:
+Notes: the javax. package needs downloaded from https://gluonhq.com/products/javafx/ the org.json package imported in Server.java needs the following:
           in settings.json in vscode or whatever ide, the lib/json.jar file needs referenced.